What It Takes to Heal: How Transforming Ourselves Can Change the World

 Reviews

 "I love this book.
-In What it Takes to Heal, Prentis Hemphill offers us a visionary, personal, compassionate, empowering guide for our healing as individuals, within the histories of our families, and deep within the broader contexts of our communities, societies, and the world at large, showing us that the journey to the restoration of our most whole selves contains the vision and path toward a world where healing and wholeness are possible for us all."--Bessel van der Kolk, author of The Body Keeps the Score
+Prentis Hemphill offers us a visionary, personal, compassionate, empowering guide for our healing as individuals, within the histories of our families and deep within the broader contexts of our communities, societies, and the world at large."--Bessel van der Kolk, author of The Body Keeps the Score

-"With What it Takes to Heal, Prentis Hemphill has delivered the profoundly deep and transformational book we so desperately need.
-It's a book that reckons with our major issues--trauma, race, social upheaval--and opens us up to the possibility that everything actually could be different.
+"This book reckons with our major issues--trauma, race, social upheaval--and opens us up to the possibility that everything actually could be different.
 And it does so one gorgeous sentence after the next."--Resmaa Menakem, author of My Grandmother's Hands

 "This book will be both the 'aha' moment and the balm for so many people who are saddled with vacant platitudes that don't give them a way forward.
 It is what we need in this moment and will be foundational for generations to come."--Tarana Burke, author of Unbound

-"In the tradition of James Baldwin, Hemphill invites us in close and personal to experience life, pain, beauty, injustice and healing.
-This book invokes complexity and doesn't look to resolve it, but lovingly asks us to become more intimate with it.
+"In the tradition of James Baldwin, Hemphill invites us in close and personal to experience life, pain, beauty, injustice, and healing.
 I'll read this again and again."--Staci K. Haines, author of The Politics of Trauma